osbuild/bootc-image-builder/README.md

 | `vmdk`                | [VMDK](https://en.wikipedia.org/wiki/VMDK) usable in vSphere, among others            |
 | `anaconda-iso`        | An unattended Anaconda installer that installs to the first disk found.               |
 | `raw`                 | Unformatted [raw disk](https://en.wikipedia.org/wiki/Rawdisk).                        |

+## 💾 Target architecture

+Specify the target architecture of the system on which the disk image will be installed on.
+By default, `bootc-image-builder` will build for the native host architecture.
+The target architecture must match an available architecture of the `bootc-image-builder` image you are using to build the disk image.
+Currently, `amd64` and `arm64` are included in `quay.io/centos-bootc/bootc-image-builder` manifest list.
+The architecture of the bootc OCI image and the bootc-image-builder image must match.
+For example, when building a non-native architecture bootc OCI image, say, building for x86_64 from an arm-based Mac, it is possible to run `podman build` with the `--platform linux/amd64` flag.
+In this case, to then build a disk image from the same arm-based Mac, you should provide `--target-arch amd64` when running the `bootc-image-builder` command.

 ## ☁️ Cloud uploaders